LongsightGroup/google-drive-lti/README.txt

 4. Google service account creation at https://code.google.com/apis/console/.
 This is account is created and every body will be using the same account properties and .p12file
    - Create a public/private key and download private key file (p12 file)

-5a.
+5a.Replace the googleServiceAccounts.properties.template file with googleServiceAccounts.properties

+5b.
 Define the following properties to googleServiceAccounts.properties
    ## client.id and email.address are created as part of Google service account initial creation. just populate with those values
    googleDriveLti.service.account.client.id=
    googleDriveLti.service.account.email.address=